AliNisarAhmed/my-notes/AWS/EBS and EFS.md

 Elastic Block store Volume is a network drive we can attach to EC2 instances

-They can only be mounted to one instance at a time
+They can only be mounted to one instance at a time (multi attach is available)

 They are bound to a specific Availability Zone